hvianna/audioMotion.js/docs/help.md

 ![ui-buttons-config](img/UI_main_buttons_help.png)

-In the Help panel, you'll find the current app version, links to documentation and GitHub repository, and a list of keyboard shortcuts (also shown below).
+In the Help panel, you'll find the current app version, links to the documentation and GitHub repository, and a list of keyboard shortcuts (also shown below).

 ## Keyboard shortcuts